5minlab/dbml.net/README.md

 - via *dotnet*, on the `root folder` run next command:

     ```shell
-    # dbnet usage for a single file
+    # usage with a single file
     dotnet run --project ./src/dbnet/ ./samples/appDb.dbml

-    # dbnet usage for a folder
+    # usage with a folder
     dotnet run --project ./src/dbnet/ ./samples/
     ```

 - via *project-script*, on the `root folder` run next command:

     ```shell
-    # dbnet usage for a single file
+    # usage with a single file
     ./dbnet.cmd ./samples/appDb.dbml

-    # dbnet usage for a folder
+    # usage with a folder
     ./dbnet.cmd ./samples/
     ```